The Music Alphabet

 Letters shown on a staff

-Pitch means how high or low a sound feels.
-It depends on vibration speed.
+Pitch just means how high or low a sound is.
+It's determined by how fast something vibrates.

 Why It Matters

-It’s like naming ingredients before cooking.
-You need to know what you’re working with.
+"Think of it like naming the ingredients before cooking.
+You got to know what you're working with."

 CDE FGAB

-If these letters are the who, the next lesson will dive into how they sound and how they behave in melodies.
+If these letters are the who, in the next episode, we'll dive deeper on the how and learn how their superpowers work.

 🎧 This lesson matches Episode 2 of the Learn Music Theory podcast.
 Listen above or follow along on Spotify.